PacoReinaCampo/PU-RISCV/doc/isa/markdown/registers/csr-fields.md

 ## CONTROL AND STATUS REGISTER FIELDS

+Control and Status Register Fields (CSRFs) define specific bit-fields within CSRs, encoding various control and status information.
+These fields are used to enable or disable features, set mode flags, and report processor status to software.
+CSRFs are carefully defined to provide fine-grained control over processor behavior while maintaining compatibility across different RISC-V implementations.
+They are essential for implementing features such as virtual memory management, interrupt handling, and power management within the processor architecture.

 Format of a line in the table:

 `<csr> <field> <bitspec> <modes> "<field description>" <version>`